Westerly Ware Association

 Westerly Ware Association (WWA) was created in 1997, to improve and maintain Westerly Ware, a small but popular local park nestled between Kew Green and the River Thames, alongside the arches of Kew Bridge.
 The group has been working hard ever since, liaising with Richmond council and transforming what was once a vandalised area with poor play equipment and substandard tennis courts into the pleasant space we all enjoy today.
-We’ve cleaned graffiti, planted lots of trees, shrubs, wild flowers and bulbs, provided benches, repaired stonework, and employ a gardener for ongoing planting and maintenance.
+We’ve cleaned graffiti, planted lots of trees, shrubs, wild flowers and bulbs, provided benches, repaired stonework, and employed a gardener for ongoing planting and maintenance.
 We celebrated our 10th anniversary in 2007 by commissioning the fabulous decorative park gates, made by Shelley Thomas from the Brentford Forge at the Steam Museum.

 Recent and ongoing projects undertaken by WWA with Richmond Council include